dtlafever/Kademlia/README.txt

 	We have started the network.

 =======================================================================
-TESTED SUCCESS.
 NODE 1 JOINS WITH NODE 0 AS CONTACT

  -Node 0 exists in a network.
 Node 1 attempts to join with 0 as contact.
  -input: